COMMUNICABLE DISEASE INVESTIGATOR II

 Initiative, resourcefulness, maturity, tact and good judgment.

-A. Graduation from a regionally accredited or New York State registered college or university with a baccalaureate degree in a health-related field; or,
+A. Graduation from a regionally accredited or New York State registered college or university with an Associate's degree or higher in a health-related or human services field; or,

-Five years of paraprofessional or professional level health related work experience, which must have included outreach* experience that includes interacting with medical and social service agencies.
+Two (2) years of paraprofessional or professional-level health-related work experience, which must have included interacting with patients/clients in a medical or social services setting.